Unemployment Claims Management

-Between changing compliance regulations and increasing costs, the unemployment claims process can be cumbersome for small business owners.
+The unemployment claims process can be cumbersome between changing compliance regulations and increasing costs for small business owners.
 Outsourcing to a company like GMS can help you navigate the costly and complicated landscape of unemployment claims processing.

-Employers are financially responsible for the unemployment benefits paid to unemployed, former employees via unemployment taxes.
-Unemployment tax rates are established by a formula that calculates total unemployment charges and compares that to the size of a company’s taxable payroll over a three year period.
-The average unemployment claim costs an employer $4,200, but can increase to as much as $10,000 or more.
+Employers are financially responsible for the unemployment benefits paid to former employees by unemployment taxes.
+Unemployment tax rates are established by a formula that calculates total unemployment charges and compares that to the size of a company’s taxable payroll over three years.
+The average unemployment claim costs an employer $4,200 but can increase to $10,000 or more.

-Should your number of unemployment claims increase, rising unemployment insurance rates can pose a serious threat to your company’s bottom line.
-Depending on your state, company size, and your unemployment claim history, unemployment taxes can cost your business thousands of dollars per year.
+Should your number of unemployment claims increase, rising unemployment insurance rates can pose a severe threat to your company’s bottom line.
+Depending on your state, company size, and unemployment claim history, unemployment taxes can cost your business thousands of dollars per year.

 - Employee handbooks and detailed job descriptions.

 - Specific examples of poor performance, in writing, based on information provided in the employee handbook and job descriptions.